 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

-I'd love to hear from you!
 How are you enjoying these chocolate almond butter protein balls?
 What are your favorite ingredients for breakfast balls?
+Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.

 And don't forget to sign up for my newsletter to get weekly updates delivered straight to your inbox!